Han-Lee93/Han-Lee93/README.md

 - 👋 Hi, I’m @Han-Lee93
 - 🌱 I am a data scientist looking to apply my skills into the industry role and further refine these skills in the process.
+Please refer to my repository for some example works.
 - 📫 How to reach me ...
   Email: jonghan.lee1024@gmail.com